petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/packaging-client-extensions.md

 FROM liferay/noop:latest
 ```

-For front-end client extensions, use the `liferay/caddy:latest` image:
+For frontend client extensions, use the `liferay/caddy:latest` image:

 ```Dockerfile
 FROM liferay/caddy:latest